Los Angeles Corporal Injury to Spouse Defense Lawyer

 California Penal Code Section 273.5 – Corporal Injury on a Spouse

-Under California law, PC 273.5, corporal injury on a spouse or cohabitant is legally defined as:
+Under California Penal Code Section 273.5, corporal injury on a spouse or cohabitant is legally defined as:

 (a) Any person who willfully inflicts a corporal injury that results in a traumatic condition upon a victim is guilty of a felony, and if convicted, shall be punished by imprisonment in the state prison for two, three, or four years, or in a county jail for not more than one year, or by a fine of up to $6,000, or by both a and imprisonment.
 This shall apply if the victim is or was (1) the defendant’s spouse or former spouse (2) cohabitant or former cohabitant (3) fiancée or someone with whom the defendant has, or previously had, an engagement or dating relationship (4) the mother or father of the defendant’s child.